-The upgrading of the bridge will result in the displacement of residents on the adjoining property of the bridge in Church Pen Old Harbour.
+The upgrading of the bridge will impact residents on the adjoining property of the bridge in Church Pen Old Harbour.
 It is anticipated that the upgraded culverts will increase the volume of water that flows to the adjoining residential property, and there are no structures in place (on property) to mitigate flooding.
 Based on the placement of the buildings in proximity to the drain, it is highly likely that two structures will be severely impacted during heavy rainfall; a furniture shop with an incomplete two (2) bedroom structure to the front of the building and a single room structure to the back of the yard.
+Additionally, there are several crops/ fruit trees at the front of the property that will have to be removed.